-This turkey rice casserole recipe is the perfect way to use up your leftover turkey after Thanksgiving or Christmas.
+This Turkey Rice Casserole is the perfect way to use up your leftover turkey after Thanksgiving or Christmas.
 This dish only takes 15 minutes to put together and it’s creamy, hearty, and filling.
-This leftover Thanksgiving casserole is a real crowd pleaser!
+This leftover Thanksgiving casserole is a real crowd-pleaser!

-This leftover turkey casserole is filled with turkey (of course!), rice, and tons of other delicious flavors.
+This casserole is filled with turkey leftovers (of course!), rice, and tons of other delicious flavors.
 It’s a great opportunity to use up extra ingredients that you didn’t end up needing for the holiday feast.
 And you can always make substitutions based on what you have.

 - Turkey: You can use whatever leftover turkey you have here.
 Turkey breast works great in this recipe, but you can also remove meat from any bone-in pieces and add it in.

 - Water Chestnuts: Add a bit of crunch for textural contrast.

 - Parmesan Cheese: Adds a salty, umami element.

 - Lemon Juice: Adds a touch of balancing acidity.